- Didn't we already vote on Ranked Choice Voting?

 - What are the benefits of voting with a ranked choice ballot?

 - What does a ranked choice ballot look like?

 - Is ranked choice voting a new idea?

-- How did this initiative come about?
+- How did the first RCV initiative in Maine come about?

 - Who supports ranked choice voting?

 - Where is ranked choice voting used?